RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 ---
 #### **Auto-Scaling Group**
 - Launch Configuration:
+	- Instance configuration template that an Auto Scaling Group uses to launch EC2 instances.
-	- You cannot modify a launch configuration aft
+	- You cannot modify a launch configuration after it's already been created.